The Zeta song

 Some notes for non-mathematicians:

 A "zero" of a function is a value of the variable for which the function equals zero.

 "Complex numbers" are numbers of the form a + bi, where a and b are real numbers and i is the square root of -1; "zeta of s" is a certain complex-valued function of a complex variable (traditionally written as s = sigma + it).
 The Riemann Hypothesis -- currently, the best-known open problem in mathematics -- states that all "non-trivial" zeros of zeta have real part 0.5.
-This line (sigma = 0.5) is referred to as the "critical line," while the area 0 < sigma < 1 is known as the "critical strip."
+The line sigma = 0.5 is referred to as the "critical line," while the region 0 < sigma < 1 is known as the "critical strip."

 The so-called "natural" logarithm (having base e = 2.7182818...) is usually written as "log" in English, but as "ln" (pronounced "el'-EN") in Russian.